RishiDarkDevil/TITAN/README.md

 ## Getting Started

-First install [PyTorch](https://pytorch.org/) for your platform.
+First, install [PyTorch](https://pytorch.org/) for your platform.
 You may also check the [Colab Tutorial](https://colab.research.google.com/drive/1CIHmTALtNLs4Pj7QrU2N9F6emJFTzBRB?usp=sharing).

 ### Installation

 The following steps are required for setting up the `titan` package.
-The instructions are made kept in mind the Colab environment for ease of understanding.
+The instructions are made keeping in mind the Colab environment for ease of understanding.
 Feel free to adapt it to work on your local machine/cloud server.

 ```console
 pip install daam==0.0.12